jackiewilson-noaa/edealer-annual-QA_QC-methods/README.md

 <a align="left" href="https://github.com/nmfs-openscapes/2024-nmfs-champions"><img src="https://github.githubassets.com/images/modules/logos_page/GitHub-Mark.png" width="35px"/></a>

-# Annual QA_QC procedures overview
+# Annual QA_QC procedures & GARFO permit hold overview

 Each year we conduct QA/QC procedures on a year's data in edealer in an attempt to make sure the reports are as complete and accurate as possible.
+We use any issues identified during this process as the basis for applying holds on the renewal of dealers' permits.
+Those holds can be released and the permit renewed once the appropriate dealer reports have been updated or missing dealer reports have been submitted.
+Below is an overview of the main steps.
+The more detailed explanation can be found in the "QA_QC process.md" file.

-## Overall Steps in the Process
+## Overall Steps in the QA/QC Process

 **1) Gather previous year's vessel permit data**
 - **Permits** Pull permits for Southeast Limited access and open access vessel permits, HMS open access permits, GARFO incidential squid trawl permits